nViso/Caffe-mini/README.md

  lenet.prototxt lenet_iter_10000 1 t10k-images.idx3-ubyte result  CPU

+ Make sure to create the result folder before test it

 ## About the Complex Test Example
 The test example is based on a complicated face landmark model, you can find the input files in the folder "complex_example".
 In this folder, there are both v2 and v0 models, you can also get the v0 model from v2 with codes in downgrade_proto.cpp.
 In order to test the model, directly run test_complex.cpp, with input: